Skip to main content

 • Support staff members’ bilingual curriculum activities.
 Some curriculum activities lend themselves easily to multiple languages.
 Review staff members’ activity plans or programming to look for activities that incorporate visual or nonverbal concepts.
 Emotions are a great example.
 Encourage bilingual staff members to discuss emotions in multiple languages on a daily basis.
 And encourage them to exaggerate facial expressions and use photos to make the meanings clear.

-• Ask families to share photos, art, textiles, or other materials from their homes and cultures.
+• Ask families to share photos, art, textiles, or other materials from their homes and background.
 Display these attractively around program spaces.
 Encourage adults to come talk with staff or children about the items they share.
-For example, a volunteer may share a photo of her daughter’s quinceañera and describe the food, traditions, and dress in English and Spanish.
-Another volunteer may share paper lanterns and describe his family’s Lunar New Year traditions in English and Mandarin.

 • Make sure multilingual adults share important language traditions or routines.
 For example, encourage staff to sing the lullabies they heard as children at rest time.
 Give birthday greetings in children or staff members’ home languages.